wiredot/wd-gallery/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-WP Photo Gallery is a Simple and Beautiful Photo Gallery plugin for WordPress.
+WP Gallery is a Simple and Beautiful Photo Gallery plugin for WordPress.

 == Description ==

-WP Photo Gallery is a Simple and Beautiful Photo Gallery plugin for WordPress.
+WP Gallery is a Simple and Beautiful Photo Gallery plugin for WordPress.

 == Installation ==